The Grand National is the biggest horse race in the world – but its future is in serious doubt

 “We, as an industry, are passionate about our horses and because of their value these days, veterinary care is now on a different level to back in the day and is continuing to improve year on year.”

-The former Champion Jockey believes the future of Liverpool’s iconic showpiece is under threat due to a change in thinking within society.
+The former champion jockey believes the future of Liverpool’s iconic showpiece is under threat due to changing attitudes within society.

 “The Grand National is still a great spectacle, it is still 30 plus horses jumping over fences at speed and it still presents a fair question for horses.